 The depth and number of codes that will be necessary to evaluate will increase.

-Large-scale collection and analysis studies will require the same level of Stakeholder Engagement.
+Large-scale data collection and analysis studies will require the same level of Stakeholder Engagement.

 A lack of awareness of existing data has led to expensive duplication of research, and enabling direct access to regionally-specific energy efficiency data would help streamline and enhance regional energy efficiency efforts.

 There is an emerging need for a Multi-Family Stock Assessment.
-Multifamily buildings are making up a large and increasing share of new construction in the region, with nearly a third (31%) of commercial building floor area since 2013 happening in these building types, including an increasing portion in Idaho and Montana.
-(This assumption applies to a potential optional investment opportunity.)
+Multi-family buildings are making up a large and increasing share of new construction in the region, with nearly a third (31%) of commercial building floor area since 2013 happening in these building types, including an increasing portion in Idaho and Montana.
+(This assumption applies to a potential Special Project.)

 Market Planning: